 Frequently Asked Questions

-Group Spiritual Companioning
+Companions on a Journey - Group Spiritual Companioning

-Group Spiritual Companioning are small groups who meet once a month to explore issues related to their vocation.
+Journey Groups are small groups who meet once a month to explore issues related to their vocation.
 Some of the issues one may encounter in his/her life include: social life, family life, career/work, or spirituality.

-Companioning Groups give us the opportunity to tell our life story and be heard with empathy and compassion, a sacred space free from judgment or criticism.
+Journey Groups give us the opportunity to tell our life story and be heard with empathy and compassion, a sacred space free from judgment or criticism.
 The goal of these groups is not to solve each other's problems, but rather help each other to name and come to understand more deeply our experiences.

-Companioning Groups are an opportunity to help us slow down, keep perspective, and maintain balance as we explore different ideas about spirituality and meaning; to dig deeper and wider into our pressing questions and life experiences, to be open to others and the voice of God to examine our world view, intuitions and values so as to act in the world with greater intention and integrity.
+Journey Groups are an opportunity to help us slow down, keep perspective, and maintain balance as we explore different ideas about spirituality and meaning; to dig deeper and wider into our pressing questions and life experiences, to be open to others and the voice of God to examine our world view, intuitions and values so as to act in the world with greater intention and integrity.

 Whether you are asking big or small questions, celebrating a joy, or facing a crossroad, sharing your journey with others like you may be sound reasons for joining a companioning group.